MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 }
 ```

-Match arms are checked in order from top to bottom, and the first match arm whose pattern matches
+Match arms are checked in order from top to bottom, and the first pattern which matches
-(and whose guard expression, if any, returns `true`) will be executed.
+(with a guard expression, if present, that evaluates to `true`) will be executed.

 Note that the series of match arms within a `match` must be exhaustive, meaning that every possible
 value of the type being matched must be covered by one of the patterns in the `match`.
 If the series